New Zealand Country Summary

 World Bank: Control of Corruption Percentile Rank | 99 |

 New Zealand is recognized for its low corruption levels, consistently ranking highly on Transparency International's Corruption Perception Index.
-The country enforces strict penalties for bribery, including prison time and fines, and actively participates in international anti-corruption agreements.
-With a favorable regulatory environment for businesses and efficient public service processes, New Zealand effectively curtails corruption through transparent institutions and rigorous law enforcement.
+The country enforces strict penalties for bribery and actively participates in international anti-corruption agreements, such as the OECD Convention and the UN Convention Against Corruption.
+With a favorable regulatory environment for businesses and effective law enforcement, the risk of corruption remains minimal, supported by laws that prohibit bribery in both public and private sectors.

 Economy

-New Zealand's economy in 2023 was characterized by sluggish GDP growth and high inflation, exacerbated by global factors such as the war in Ukraine, which increased food and fuel prices.
-The new center-right coalition government has committed to creating a business-friendly environment by repealing recent labor laws and signaling intentions to loosen foreign investment restrictions, although supply chain security remains a concern following disruptions during the COVID-19 pandemic.
+New Zealand's economy faced sluggish GDP growth and high inflation throughout 2023, exacerbated by external factors such as the war in Ukraine, which increased food and fuel prices.
+The new center-right coalition government has committed to creating a business-friendly environment by repealing recent collective bargaining legislation and signaling plans to loosen foreign investment restrictions in 2024.

 Buy Full New Zealand Report